-In Traditional Chinese Medicine this specific herbal formulation is believed to support the body in fighting the effects of eyes disease symptoms such as red eyes, blurriness or dim vision, dry with or without pain, sensitivity to sunlight, floaters and cataracts.
+In Traditional Chinese Medicine this specific herbal formulation supports the eyes.
+This herbal blend is appropriate for symptoms such as red eyes, blurriness or dim vision, dry eyes with or without pain, sensitivity to sunlight, floaters and cataracts.**

-For adults, as a dietary supplement, take 10 pills after a meal with warm water twice daily.
+For adults, as a dietary supplement, take 10 pills with warm water twice daily.
 If taking other medication or supplement, allow at least 2 hours before or after using this product.